Cristiano (footballer, born January 1987): Return to Ventforet Kofu (loan)

 On 5 August 2023, Cristiano was returned to Ventforet Kofu on loan until the end of the year.
 He scored his first goal for Ventforet against Mito HollyHock on 30 of September.

 Cristiano left both Ventforet and V-Varen after the expiration of his loan.

 Paraná

 On 27 March 2024, Cristiano returned to Brazil after more than 12 years, after signing for Paraná.
 He helped the club to win the Campeonato Paranaense Série Prata, featuring in 11 of the 13 matches and scoring four goals.

 Portuguesa

 On 9 August 2024, Cristiano was announced at Portuguesa for the Copa Paulista.
 He remained in the squad for the 2025 Campeonato Paulista, and was the club's top scorer in the competition before signing a one-year extension on 6 March 2025.

 Londrina (loan)

 On 18 August 2025, after being Lusas top scorer in the Série D, Cristiano was loaned to Londrina until the end of the season.
+Regularly used, he scored once in ten matches to help the club to achieve promotion to the second divisioon.

+Ponte Preta

+On 1 December 2025, Cristiano rescinded his contract with Portuguesa to join Ponte Preta, also promoted to division two.